wintersys-projects/adt-documentation/docs/index.md

 Do you want to have consistent security processes baked into your server deployments?

-Would you like to be able to redeploy to a different (supported) VPS host easily - within 20 minutes or so if needed?
+Would you like to be able to redeploy to a different (supported) VPS host easily - within 5 - 10 minutes if needed?

 Does automated server configuration with the latest releases of software included for each deployment sound attractive?